 Feelings of uncertainty caved in on me.
 The tears came and I told my husband how I was so confused and scared.
 I feel caged and not sure of which direction to go.
 It’s tough trying to create a future for myself.
 I have been using this enforced time at home to teach myself new things.
 Always trying to determine how I can use my experiences to reach out and empower others.
 Some days it is all so clear but then on others, the future terrifies me.

 Guilt has been a fairly constant companion for these past 2 years.
-The overwhelming feeling that because of me, there is added pressure on my husband.
-That financially, my family is struggling and life has changed.
+The overwhelming feeling is that because of me, there is added pressure on my husband.
+Financially, my family is struggling and life has changed.

 Fuck, Fuck, Fuck!!!!
 This accident has changed everything!!

 I HAVE to trust that all will work out for the best but today, all I feel is that I must be some sort of freak.
 Why couldn’t I have been like any normal person and had my whiplash injuries heal in a few weeks?
 Why does it feel as though my whole life has been plagued by pain?
 It is hard not to feel as though I am being punished by karma – maybe I was some wicked witch in another life.

 As I sit here now, the feelings keep coming in waves.
 Guilt rises, closely followed by feeling useless.
 I feel worthless and irrelevant.
 What I am really struggling with is the conflict going on within me.
 The frustration of feeling like a victim and the annoyance in knowing that I should be able to shake myself out of this – but the truth is I am lost.

 I am hurting and crying out, but for what??